Introduction to Succession Planning Strategy

 Integrating succession planning strategy into HR Strategy

 Succession planning is a significant part of HR strategy.
-Now as HR is treated as more important than any other resources in an organization, it is important than the succession planning systems should be done in alignment with the HR strategy.
+Now as HR is treated as more important than any other resources in an organization, it is important that the succession planning systems should be done in alignment with the HR strategy.

-Every organization wants to expand or remain same and increase profits in the long run.
+Every organization wants to expand or remain the same and increase profits in the long run.
 Thus they need people to run the business.
 So, today you need to think about how you will remain in the competition for the next 10-20 years.
-A strategy will help you see through the fog of so many variable components like attrition rate, economic crash, inflation/deflation, entry of new competition, the emergence of new substitute or increased rivalry.
-You need to do the succession planning in such a way that even if things go wrong, instead of being stuck; you can move ahead and take action immediately.
+A strategy will help you see through the fog of so many variable components like attrition rate, economic crash, inflation/deflation, entry of new competition, the emergence of new substitute,s or increased rivalry.
+You need to do succession planning in such a way that even if things go wrong, instead of being stuck; you can move ahead and take action immediately.
 To be able to align your succession planning with the HR strategy, you need to have a contingency plan and a feedback loop.
 The contingency plan will help you fall on a plan if things don’t go as planned.
-And the feedback loop should be continuous so that even if actions taken in the beginning don’t yield expected results, you can course correct and adjust your direction.
+And the feedback loop should be continuous so that even if actions taken in the beginning don’t yield expected results, you can course-correct and adjust your direction.

 To be able to that you need to create a succession planning that is thought upon and worked upon every year since the inception of HR department in the organization.

 Succession planning is not a one day job.
 To be able to make it effective, you need to plan ahead and do the things as you go and expand the horizon of the organization.
 Not doing succession planning from the beginning is a huge risk because if the leadership is not full proof, then it would not be possible for any organization to first exist and then to survive.
 Thus use this guide to create definitive succession planning systems and create proper control mechanisms to fill the gaps between what is actually done and what is expected.